 Every time you list a new job opening, you’re putting your company’s reputation on the line.
 Candidates can and will talk with peers and friends about their experiences with your company.
 In fact, research shows that an overwhelming 35% of candidates go online and share negative experiences, meanwhile, 60% are likely to gripe to friends and family.
 Bad reviews on sites like Glassdoor or gossip among industry peers will damage your brand and make it harder for you to attract quality applicants.

 And don’t forget that candidates are often customers as well as job seekers.
 If they feel slighted, they’re likely to take their business elsewhere.
-A recent survey found that 42% of those who had a negative candidate experience would no longer buy from that company or use its services.
+A recent survey from Software Advice found that 42% of those who had a negative candidate experience would no longer buy from that company or use its services.

 On the flipside, a positive experience can make a big impact.
 The same survey found that a whopping 88% of happy candidates would encourage others to apply.
 And 71% would be more likely to purchase a company’s products or services, even if they didn’t get hired.

 Put together, creating a great experience for your applicants translates into tangible business benefit for you.

 With that in mind, here are seven ways to improve your company’s candidate experience:

 1. Put a process in place to respond to applicants each step of the way

 Studies show companies that get the highest positive ratings are those that provide consistent feedback throughout the application and interview process.
 Feedback to rejected candidates is just as important—you never know when or how you’ll encounter them again.